turgu1/InkPlate6-ESP-IDF-Drivers/README.md

   - Select `Component config` > `ESP32-Specific` > `CPU frequency` > `240 Mhz`

-- **FAT Filesystem Support**: The application requires usage of the micro SD card.
+- **FAT Filesystem Support**: If the application requires usage of the micro SD card.
 This card must be formatted on a computer (Linux or Windows) with a FAT 32 partition.
+The InlPlate6Ctrl class requires this in its current configuration.
 The following parameters must be adjusted in `sdkconfig`:

   - Select `Component config` > `FAT Filesystem support` > `Max Long filename length` > `255`
   - Select `Number of simultaneous open files protected  by lock function` > `5`
   - Select `Prefer external RAM when allocating FATFS buffer`

+- **Flash memory partitioning (optional)**: the file `partitions.csv` contains the table of partitions definition for the 4MB flash memory, required to support the largest applications size in a OTA context.
+The partitions OTA_0 and OTA_1 have been set to be 1.3MB in size.
+In the `platformio.ini` file, the line `board_build.partitions=...` is directing the use of these partitions configuration.